How Tekla Model Sharing uses the sharing service

 Note that there is no central model in the sharing service as such, only a model instance that consists of a model baseline and incremental updates.
 You cannot open the model in the sharing service or access any files.

-The model data is stored to the sharing service.
-Each user fetches the model data from the sharing service when they read in.
-User authentication is done with Tekla account.
+The image below shows how the model data is stored to the sharing service.
+Each user fetches the model data from the sharing service to their local versions of the model when they read in.
+User authentication is based on Trimble Identity.